You don’t need us to tell you that losing weight and maintaining it is hard, especially with all the conflicting information we read on the Internet.

 We all fall for miraculous diets and magic exercise programs that would transform our bodies faster with not too much effort from our side.
 But the truth is that this kind of solution will never deliver sustainable results.

-In this new Real Talk Friday episode, Ted will reveal 7 of the fat loss mistakes he made while trying to get in shape so you can save years of trial and error and increase your chances of success.
+In this new Ted Talk episode, Ted will reveal 7 of the fat loss mistakes he made while trying to get in shape so you can save years of trial and error and increase your chances of success.
 Listen now!

 - Ted’s personal story and his struggles with fat loss